papat400/DCC-accessories-decoder-D18-with-servos-and-EEPROM/README.md

 Note : I add an Eagle zip file for the D18 PCB design (made for an arduino NANO).

+2021 03 28 : Added file Connection diagram.pdf, shows how to connect this S88 to the track and other switches.

 FRANCAIS :
 --------